H3llKa1ser/SOC-Assistant-Guide/Methodology/Active Directory/Attack Scenarios/AS-REP Roasting.md

 - DONT_REQUIRE_PREAUTH flag on an account

+- NO 4769 and 4624 events after event 4768 with Pre_Authentication_Type=0

 ### 1) Look all TGT request events to check what normal traffic looks like

     index=task3 EventCode=4768